 \subsection{Classification Probability-based Ensemble Learning (CPEL)}

-Since the proposed DL network is a patch-based framework, image-based Classification method needs to be developed to determine the possibility that the whole slice contains tumors, or not.
-However, the result may not be reliable if we calculate the possibility for whole slice by simply averaging all the scores in probability maps.
-In order to acquire accurate image-level results from patch-level output of the CNNs, a CPEL algorithm is introduced~\cite{kittler1998combining}.
-The following equation can calculate the probability of each class:
+As is mentioned above, the proposed HCRF-AM model is a patch-based network.
+Hence, it is necessary to propose an image-based classification method in order to calculate the probability that the input images contain tumors, or not.
+However, if we determine the possibility of the entire slice by merely calculating the average of all the scores in the probability graph, the results may be unreliable.
+To acquire accurate results in image-level from the patch-level output of CNNs, a CPEL algorithm is introduced~\cite{kittler1998combining}.
+The following equation can calculate the probability of each category :

 Here, $c_{j}$ denotes the image label ($c_{0}$ represents normal images and $c_{1}$ represents abnormal images). $\textbf{Y}_{im}$ is the input image with size of 2048 $\times$ 2048 pixels, and $\textbf{Y}_{pa}$ is the input patch with size of 256 $\times$ 256 pixels.
-T means the number of patches contained in an input image. $p(c_{j}\mid \textbf{Y}_{im})$ represents the probability of an image labeled as normal or abnormal; Similarly, $p(c_{j}\mid \textbf{Y}_{pa})$ represents that of a patch.
-Additionally, in order to guarantee the image patch classification accuracy, the log operation is carried out to the probability ($ln(\cdot)$ means the natural logarithm of a number).
+T denotes the number of patches included in an input image. $p(c_{j}\mid \textbf{Y}_{im})$ represents the probability of an image labeled as normal or abnormal; Similarly, $p(c_{j}\mid \textbf{Y}_{pa})$ represents that of a patch.
+In addition, we take the logarithm of the probability in order to make sure that the numbers are within a certain range ($ln(\cdot)$ means the natural logarithm of a number).
 The final prediction is determined by the category which owns larger probability.

 The whole process of our HCRF-AM framework is shown in Algorithm~\ref{al2}.